Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Tigers have covered the spread twice this season when favored by 5.5 points or more (in three chances).

-- Auburn is 4-1 against the spread and 5-0 overall this season when the team notches more than 25.3 points.
+- Auburn is 4-1 against the spread and 5-0 overall this season when the team puts up more than 25.3 points.

-- In games that Auburn piles up over 321.9 yards, the team is 5-2 against the spread and 6-1 overall.
+- When Auburn churns out more than 321.9 yards, the team is 5-2 against the spread and 6-1 overall.

-- The Tigers have turned the ball over nine times this season, three fewer than the Bulldogs have forced (12).
+- The Tigers have nine giveaways this season, while the Bulldogs have 12 takeaways .

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.